 They are done and they are good!!! #trimhealthymama A photo posted by Amy Roberts (@amyraisingarrows) on

 I did indeed take my first bite on Periscope (@RaisingArrows), but thankfully, my daughter also did a “normal” video of me taste-testing them because that Periscope video was just weird due to camera angle, my husband’s antics in the background, and the fact that I cannot take bites and still talk like Guy Fieri can.
-(If you are determined to watch that video, here is the link on katch – but it very well might be the biggest waste of 10 minutes you have ever spent).

 So, here’s the REAL video – which is VERY REAL (and thankfully, only 3 minutes long).
 I make goofy faces, I do this weird dance-in-place thing, and at the end I blurt out something off the wall – which I decided to keep in the video because it gives you a taste of what I’m REALLY like – a little kooky, a little silly, and so not polished and poised – at least not as much as I’d like to be.
 I live in a house full of little kids and teens – It’s amazing I act normal at all.